isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 #### Communications Equipment
 ![Alt text for image on Isomer site]
-<div style="background-color: white;">At the signing ceremony on 17 February 1977, Mr Ong Teng Cheong, then Senior Minister of State for Communications, received a replica of radar antenna from Mr B. M. Lap, chairman of Philips Singapore. *Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore*</div>
+<div style="background-color: white;">At the signing ceremony on 17 February 1977, Mr Ong Teng Cheong, then Senior Minister of State for Communications, received a replica of radar antenna from Mr B. M. Lap, chairman of Philips Singapore. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</i>.</div>

 On 17 February 1977, the Singapore government signed a S$19 million contract with Philips, for the supply of long-range radar and display system (LORADS).